LoredCast/filewizard/README.md

 ### With Docker (From Dockerhub) [Recommended]
-I've published 2 images to dockerhub that you can pull:
+I've published 4 images to dockerhub that you can pull:

+- `loredcast/filewizard:0.2`
+- `loredcast/filewizard:0.2-small`

+and the previous images without tts:
 - `loredcast/filewizard:latest`
 - `loredcast/filewizard:small`